Articles of Association

 8 § Notice of meeting

-To be able to participate in a General Meeting, a shareholder who attends the General Meeting must register with the company no later than ten (10) days prior to the meeting at the place mentioned in the notice of meeting.
+To be able to participate in a General Meeting, shareholders intending to do so must register their intention to participate no later than ten days prior to the meeting at the place mentioned in the notice of meeting.

 9 § General Meeting